grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 1.  **Install the Mounting Brackets –**

-    1. Place the 2 previously removed Mounting Brackets so that the yellow side is visible, and they are arranged as shown here.
+    1. Place the 2 previously removed Mounting Brackets so that the yellow side is visible, and they're arranged as shown here.

     :::image type="content" source="./images/Laptop7/LT7Repair/media/mounting-bracket.png" alt-text="A black board with white text and blue and yellow tape":::